 We require substantial amounts of oil-based chemicals, fuels, water and other raw materials for our production activities and transportation of our timber and other products.
-We rely partly upon third parties for our supply of the energy resources and, to a certain extent, timber and pulp, which are consumed in our operations.
+We rely partly upon third parties for our supply of the energy resources, and, to a certain extent, timber and pulp, which are consumed in our operations.
 In addition, our operations are dependent on access to electricity generated by local utilities and power plants, which can at times be unpredictable.
-Eskom, the stateowned electricity company in South Africa, has in recent years struggled to meet demand and, in some cases, has requested that we reduce our demand, leading to temporary shutdowns of certain of our South African production facilities.
-The prices for and availability of these energy supplies, water and raw materials may be subject to change or curtailment, respectively, due to, among other things, new laws or regulations, imposition of new taxes or tariffs, interruptions in production by suppliers, worldwide price levels, drought or other severe weather and market conditions
+Eskom, the state-owned electricity company in South Africa, has in recent years struggled to meet demand and, in some cases, has requested that we reduce our demand, leading to temporary shutdowns of certain of our South African production facilities.
+The prices for and availability of these energy supplies, water and raw materials may be subject to change or curtailment, respectively, due to, among other things, new laws or regulations, imposition of new taxes or tariffs, interruptions in production by suppliers, worldwide price levels, drought or other severe weather and market conditions.

 Environmental litigation aimed at protecting forests and species habitats as well as regulatory restrictions on cutting or harvesting may cause significant reductions in the amount of timber available for commercial harvest in the future.
 In addition, future legal challenges and regulations concerning the promotion of forest health and the response to and prevention of wildfires could affect timber supplies in the jurisdictions in which we operate.
-For example, in Canada, affected Indigenous communities and other stakeholders are required to be consulted, and potentially accommodated, in connection with the grant of timber rights in public forests.
-The availability of harvested timber may further be limited by factors such as fire, insect infestation, disease, ice and wind storms, droughts, floods and other natural and man-made causes, thereby reducing supply and increasing prices.
+For example, in Canada, affected indigenous communities and other stakeholders are required to be consulted, and potentially accommodated, in connection with the grant of timber rights in public forests.
+The availability of harvested timber may further be limited by factors such as fire, insect infestation, disease, ice and windstorms, droughts, floods and other natural and man-made causes, thereby reducing supply and increasing prices.

 The prices of various sources of energy supplies and raw materials have significantly increased in the past and may further increase significantly from current levels in the future.
 An increase in energy and raw material prices could materially adversely affect our results of operations, plantation valuation and financial condition.
+For example, the Russian-Ukrainian conflict has triggered renewed volatility in global commodity markets and further disrupted already constrained global supply chains, which intensified cost inflation across all regions and all product segments.